sy2u/IWD-OoO-Processor/mp_ooo/docs/VERILATOR.md

 will treat Xes in your SV as a 0, so don't worry about potential compatibility issues in your SV.

-Finally, Verilator in the past has had LRM support issues when compared to VCS.
+Additionally, Verilator in the past has had LRM support issues when compared to VCS.
 Constrained randomization and UVM, both things that are very important in the verification industry, only started having basic Verilator support earlier this year.
 There are also certain HDL constructs you write that may be flattened